 What is next in store for DACC?
 Reflecting on this question, Marcia said, “We are at a truly exciting period in the animal welfare field.
 Tremendous improvements have been made in our adoption rate thanks to our community partners who adopt or transfer our animals to other locations where animal care center pets are in short supply; intervention programs to prevent the surrender of pets; and spay/neuter programs that prevent the birth of unwanted animals.
 These partnerships have reduced the numbers of animals entering our animal care centers and increased the opportunities for adoption for animals in our care.
 This has given us the opportunity to devote our limited resources to helping the more challenged animals be made well and suitable for adoption.”
 Another area of focus for Marcia is the replacement and renovation of DACC’s animal care centers.
 “Our animal care centers are very old and past their useful life.
 They are also not designed to optimize modern day best practices in animal care.
 I am so grateful that the Los Angeles County Board of Supervisors and the Chief Executive Office have recognized this serious need for improvement, and have allocated resources to begin the eventual replacement or renovation of the facilities.”

 Marcia has been married to her husband, Vincent, since 1996.
-They currently share their lives with four adopted dogs and a Shire horse.
+They currently share their lives with three adopted dogs and a Shire horse.
 In her spare time, Marcia enjoys walking their dogs, dressage and trail riding with friends.